-- High quality scientific research - Proposed research topic should be population health research of importance to the health system in Singapore.
-Provided they are scientifically meritorious, proposals which address the set themes would be given priority consideration. - Demonstrate the potential to improve health outcomes and be adopted into actual policy or practice within 2-3 years upon study completion.
+- High quality scientific research. - Proposed research topic should be population health research of importance to the health system in Singapore. - Demonstrate the potential to improve health outcomes and be adopted into actual policy or practice within 2-3 years upon study completion.